MicrosoftDocs/azure-devops-yaml-schema/task-reference/node-tool-v0.md

 Type: boolean.
 Default value: false.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Select if you want the agent to check for the latest available version that satisfies the version spec.
 For example, you select this option because you run this build on your [self-hosted agent](/azure/devops/pipelines/agents/agents) and you want to always use the latest `6.x` version.

+> [!TIP]
+> If you're using [the Microsoft-hosted agents](/azure/devops/pipelines/agents/hosted), you should leave this set to false.
+Microsoft updates the Microsoft-hosted agents on a regular basis, but they're often slightly behind the latest version.
+So enabling this parameter will result in your build spending a lot of time updating to a newer minor version.
 <!-- :::editable-content-end::: -->

 :::moniker-end